funnyboy-roks/drawers/README.md

 1. Install plugin jar into your `plugins/` folder
 2. Restart your server

-The plugin can be configured in the `config.yml` that gets generated.
+The plugin can be configured in the `config.yml` and `lang.yml` files that get generated when the server starts.

 ### User